 CCNP Routing and Switching Online TrainingCisco released updated versions of these exams.
 If you'd like to prepare for the newest version of the exam, please watch our Cisco CCNP Enterprise course.

-In this intermediate Cisco CCNP R&S training, Jeremy Cioara prepares network technicians to take the 300-101 ROUTE, 300-115 SWITCH, and 300-135 TSHOOT exams, which are the three exams required to earn the CCNP Routing and Switching certification.
+In this advanced Cisco CCNP R&S training, Jeremy Cioara prepares network technicians to take the 300-101 ROUTE, 300-115 SWITCH, and 300-135 TSHOOT exams, which are the three exams required to earn the CCNP Routing and Switching certification.

 This CCNP R&S training is professional-level Cisco training, which means it was designed for network technicians trying to advance into positions that lead to higher-level network administrator roles.
 After completing this CCNP training, you'll be prepped for three CCNP exams — and ready to reap the benefits that come with both Cisco training and certification.